karlcswanson/micboard/README.md

 ### Extended Names
 Large systems need channel IDs like 'H01' or 'bp14' in addition to name of the user.
-These take up a minimum of 2 characters in a field that Shure often limits to 8.
+These take up a minimum of 2 characters of a field that Shure often limits to 8.

 Micboard has an optional feature called **Extended Names**.
 When set, user-defined IDs and names will be displayed instead of the name pulled from the receiver.